Other legal requirements

 A key activity for the IMS branch over the past year has been working with the METRONET and Westport project teams to establish their recordkeeping environments.

 Recordkeeping training and induction programs

-DoT's employee induction program includes information relating to recordkeeping and the use of Objective.
-This information addresses employees' roles and responsibilities in creating, managing, maintaining and use of government records, in line with relevant DoT policies and procedures.
+The induction program includes specific information on recordkeeping and the use of Objective in creating, managing, maintaining and the use of government records, in line with relevant DoT policies and procedures.

-The effectiveness of DoT's recordkeeping training is reflected in the widespread use of Objective across the department, which is evidenced by the increasing number of corporate documents stored and managed in Objective.
-This is reinforced by positive feedback provided by staff through internal surveys on the use Objective and general awareness of recordkeeping.
+The effectiveness of DoT's recordkeeping training is reflected in the widespread use of Objective, and staff understanding of recordkeeping requirements.
+This is evidenced by positive feedback provided by staff through internal surveys on the use of Objective and general awareness of recordkeeping.

 Recordkeeping Awareness Training

 Compliance with Public Sector Standards and ethical codes

 As public servants, DoT's employees work with integrity for the people of Western Australia.
 DoT is in a position of trust and requires standards of ethical behaviour that reflects the community's expectations.